gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 What contradiction preserved in Cycle 10 showed is equally important: coherence does not need to absorb all outcomes as success; it can fail to support promotion and thereby preserve explicit ambiguity.
 What Cycle 11 added is that coherence can later support clean re-initiation: ambiguity need not remain a dead-end, but can resolve into a renewed mainline when later evidence supports one branch over another.
 What Cycle 12 added is that re-initiation does not freeze the field into rigid independence: coherence can remain open to fresh weak relational evidence without mistaking it for automatic revival of an earlier collapsed joint field.
+What Cycle 13 added is that weak renewed relation can survive mixed follow-up without being either over-promoted into restored joint choreography or prematurely erased back into pure independence.

-This suggests that coherence is not merely a measured field property in the schema.
+This suggests that **coherence** is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, and disciplined weak reopening after restart.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, and provisional weak continuation under mixed support.

 That is highly relevant to the RGPx framing of the prototype.

 ---

 ### 11. The architecture can reject, re-admit, confirm, begin to de-confirm, fully de-confirm, preserve explicit ambiguity, restart cleanly after contradiction, and register fresh weak recoupling after restart
-Cycles 5–12 together are especially important.
+Cycles 5–13 together are especially important.
 -	Cycle 5 showed disciplined rejection of an unsupported weak coupling
 -	Cycle 6 showed disciplined re-opening when reciprocal alignment and co-motion raised coherence again
 -	Cycle 7 showed provisional confirmation when that co-motion persisted across an additional interval
 -	Cycle 8 showed early de-confirmation pressure when asymmetry and lag weakened the prior joint field
 -	Cycle 9 showed full de-confirmation into independent trajectories when reciprocal structure disappeared
 -	Cycle 10 showed explicit ambiguity preservation when mutually exclusive continuation branches were simultaneously supported
 -	Cycle 11 showed clean resolution of that ambiguity into a renewed stable mainline when later evidence favored one branch
 -	Cycle 12 showed that fresh weak relational evidence can reappear after restart and be treated as a new coupling temptation rather than as confused revival of the old joint field
+-	Cycle 13 showed that this fresh weak coupling candidate can survive mixed follow-up evidence without being prematurely promoted into restored joint choreography or prematurely dismissed

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
-It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, and then remain open to fresh weak coupling without memory confusion.
+It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, and preserve that weak candidate provisionally under mixed follow-up.

 ---